|

 The Basenji breed does have some health issues that

-should be aware of before purchasing one.
+anyone considering this breed should be aware of before purchasing one.

 Fanconi Syndrome, Progressive Retinal Atrophy and Hip Dysplasia.